sunesimonsen/append-styles/Readme.md

 ## var styleElement = appendStyles(css, options);

 * `options.css` - the css to be appended.
-* `options.id` - the id of the script tag to append css to.
+* `options.id` - the append styles data id of the script tag to append css to.
 The element will be created if it does not exist.
-* `options.before` - the id of a script tag that this script tag should be created before.
+* `options.before` - the append styles data id of a script tag that this script tag should be created before.
-* `options.after` - the id of a script tag that this script tag should be created after.
+* `options.after` - the append styles data id of a script tag that this script tag should be created after.

 Notice that you have to specify either a `before` and `after`.